 Microgreens save us each winter, making it easy to get through the darkest months with luscious greens.
 Often harvested ten days after they’re sown, microgreens may be the closest thing to instant gratification in our gardens.

 We’ve learned a lot about how to grow microgreens indoors across the years and I’m delighted to share the keys with you

 What Seeds to Sow for Microgreens

 Oh, the possibilities!

 Anything delicious that sprouts quick is a great choice for microgreens.
-More colors = more nutrients, so lean into rainbow chard, purple basil and everything in between 🙂
+More colors = more nutrients, so lean into rainbow-colored radish, purple basil, crimson amaranth and everything in between!

 Here are our favorites:

 ⭐️ More colors = more nutrients so revel in our confetti rainbow radish mix, purple radish seeds (below) as well as our vivid red amaranth!
 Red beets often take about one week longer to harvest, but so worth it: They are just gorgeous.